KelvinAlerts/KelvinAlerts/README.md

 - 👋 Hi, I’m @KelvinAlerts
-- 👀 interested in cyber secuity.
+- 👀 interested in cyber security.

 <!---
 KelvinAlerts/KelvinAlerts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.